nolanlawson/dotjs-2016/readme.md

 ???

 So, I work on the Microsoft Edge team.
 What is Edge doing to promote Service Worker and the new opportunities it unlocks?

-Well, we're implementing it!
-Chrome and Firefox have already shipped their implementation of Service Worker, and we're set to be the fourth implementation.
-The WebKit team was also in attendance at the most recent face-to-face meeting of the Service Worker working group, so they've shown interest.
-They've also implemented the "fetch" API, which is an important prerequisite for implementing Service Worker.
+Well, for one thing, we're implementing it!
+Chrome and Firefox have already shipped their implementation of Service Worker, and we're set to be the third implementation.

 --

 * Runs as a Windows service
 * Can wake up the browser even when the browser is closed

+???

+Our implementation isn't out yet, but there are a few interesting directions we're going with Service Worker.

+Unlike other vendors, on desktop at least, we're experimenting with running the Service Worker as a Windows background service, meaning that it would have the ability to wake up the browser from a push notification or sync event, even if the browser is closed.

+--
 * May spawn multiple Service Workers at once for performance (under debate)

 ???

-Our implementation isn't out yet, but there are a few interesting directions we're going with Service Worker.
-Unlike other vendors, on desktop at least, we're experimenting with running the Service Worker as a Windows background service, meaning that it would have the ability to wake up the browser from a push notification or sync event, even if the browser was currently closed.

-We're also experimenting with the ability to launch multiple Service Workers per origin.
-This may be an important optimization for sites whose Service Workers are handling lots of concurrent requests, but it's also not guaranteed this will make it into the final version.
+We're also experimenting with the ability to launch multiple Service Workers per origin, so that we can parallelize the work that the Service Worker is doing.
+This may not make it into our final design, but it's being discussed by the vendors.
+Apple is interested in this model too, but Chrome and Firefox currently only run one Service Worker per origin.

+This is a good reason, though, to continue designing your Service Worker in a "fire-and-forget" way.
+It allows browser vendors to optimize by terminating, restarting, or running multiple Service Workers as necessary.
+Don't rely on in-memory state in your Service Worker!

 ---